wix-incubator/wix-headless-react-native/README.md

 <blockquote class="important">

 __Important:__
-This code is outdated.
-You can find the [up-to-date code in the headless-templates](https://github.com/wix/headless-templates/tree/main/react-native/mobile-ecommerce) repository.
+This code is no longer being maintained.
+You can find the [up-to-date code](https://github.com/wix/headless-templates/tree/main/react-native/mobile-ecommerce) in the headless-templates repository.

 </blockquote>